Quiz yourself

 Step 1: End a writing session (no matter the quality) with an intentionally unfinished task.

-Step 2: Start your next writing session by finishing what you already know is coing.
+Step 2: Start your next writing session by finishing the unfinished stuff you already knew was coming.

 Rinse and repeat steps 1 and 2.